Serapio Reyes Ortiz: Tensions with Chile

 Map of the disputed area between Bolivian and Chile.

 Reyes Ortiz participated in the decision of legislators to apply the Law of 14 February 1878, which entailed the collection of ten cents per exportable quintal of nitrate from the Compañía de Salitres y Ferrocarril de Antofagasta.

 This measure brought a series of protests by the government and the Chilean company.
 The Compañía de Salitres y Ferrocarril de Antofagasta protested against this tax, refused to pay, and requested the protection of the Chilean Government.
 As a result of diplomatic negotiations with Chile, on 8 November 1878, the tax was suspended by the Bolivian government.

 On 17 December of that year, President Hilarión Daza instructed Reyes Ortiz to instruct the Prefect of Cobija, through the Chancellery of the Republic, to notify the manager of the Compañía de Salitres y Ferrocarril de Antofagasta about the enforcement of the tax.
 Chilean diplomats in La Paz flatly denied accepting such a payment.
-Daza then ordered the seizure of the company's assets, violating the treaty of 1873 which stipulated no taxed could be levied on Chilean companies or individuals for twenty-five years.
+Daza then ordered the seizure of the company's assets, violating the treaty of 1873 which stipulated no tax could be levied on Chilean companies or individuals for twenty-five years.